-Yikes..the weather in western North Carolina has been a tease this fall.
+The weather in western North Carolina has been a tease lately.
 We had our first freeze in October, but since then the temperatures have been leaping up into the 70’s and then back down into the 20’s at night.
 The plants, trees, and birds are so confused, and so is my sinus!
-People who I know are quite healthy and active are still ending up getting sick as their bodies try to adapt to the weather patterns, so I am doing my best to boost my immune system.
+People who I know are quite healthy and active are still getting sick as their bodies try to adapt to the weather patterns, so I am doing my best to boost my immune system.

 Along with daily doses of Echinacea Tincture, multi-vitamins, and lots of water, I am a fan of the “heat cure” when I start to feel a bit icky.
 When I say “heat cure,” I mean that I drink hot beverages with herbs that make me flushed and warm – cinnamon, ginger, pepper, garlic…all of these are great at boosting body temperature.
 I then wrap up under a few warm blankets (and a puppy and a kitty and sometimes an Eric) to sweat it out.

 The past few days, my throat has been itchy, my nose has been sensitive, and so I have been taking a daily shot of Fire Vinegar.

 Fire Vinegar is rich in vitamins and nutrients, and really easy to make: